dymmond/esmerald/docs/deployment/intro.md

 There are many ways of deploying an application.
 Every case is unique and it will depends on a lot of factors that sometimes is not even related with the application itself.
 For example, **funds**.

-You could want to save money not **going to cloud** but that also means more personal maintaince of the infrastructure.
+You could want to save money not **going to cloud** but that also means more personal maintenance of the infrastructure.

 You could also decide to go **cloud** and use an external provider such as **AWS**, **Azure**, **GCP** or even one that is very good and also affordable like **render.com** or **Heroku**.
 It is your choice really since it will depend on